nbadran/Big-Data-Mining-Rome-Public-Transport/README.md

 Explanation: Explain the rationale behind the approach and interpret the results.

 # Plot Location Points
-lot the location points for the specific taxi ID.
+Plot the location points for the specific taxi ID.
 Compare Location Values: Compare the mean, min, and max location values of the specific taxi ID with the global values.
 Compare Activity: Compare the total time driven by the specific taxi ID with the global mean, min, and max values.